Ina Garten's Cauliflower Toasts Are the Veggie-Packed Fall Appetizer We Can't Wait to Make

 Whoa, whoa, whoa.
 We think the world is big enough for both avocado and cauliflower toast, but one comment on an Ina Garten recipe had us running to our kitchens to DIY!

-"I'm turning ordinary vegetables into extraordinary dishes," Garten says, introducing the produce-centric episode of Barefoot Contessa: Back to Basics that aired last weekend on Food Network.
+"I'm turning ordinary vegetables into extraordinary dishes," Garten says, introducing the produce-centric episode of Barefoot Contessa: Back to Basics that aired in the fall of 2021 on Food Network.
 "I'm taking everyday cauliflower and making Cauliflower Toasts with cheese and prosciutto.
 It's the perfect first course."

-While Garten doesn't despise it as much as cilantro—the one food you'll never see in any of her recipes—she wasn't always particularly fond of the cruciferous vegetable.
+While Garten doesn't despise cauliflower as much as cilantro—the one food you'll never see in any of her recipes—she wasn't always particularly fond of the cruciferous vegetable.

 "I have to say, I didn't like cauliflower until I started roasting it.
 It has that kind of dry consistency and really not much flavor.
-When you roast it, it gets really sweet and almost creamy," she says.
+When you roast it, it gets really sweet and almost creamy," she says in the Barefoot Contessa episode.
 For this particular use, she's not stopping after roasting.
 "Everyone thinks of cauliflower as a side dish, right?
 Well what I do is roast it, I pile it on toast with lots of gruyere on top and it makes a fabulous appetizer...That's a way to take a very lowly vegetable, like cauliflower, and make it into something really luxurious and delicious."

 While we don't necessarily think this versatile veggie is lowly—just think of all the options to rice it, pizza crust it, steak it, gnocchi it and more—we do think this easy appetizer sounds like a scrumptious way to dress it up.